· AI

 Your employees are generating AI code nobody governs - here is what to build

-AI-generated code has 2.74x more vulnerabilities than human code.
+45% of AI-generated code contains security flaws.
 Most of it lives on employee laptops with zero scanning, logging, or continuity planning.
-Here is a three-pillar blueprint that costs about 12000 dollars a year to implement.
+Here is a three-pillar blueprint that costs a fraction of the reactive support it replaces.

 A salesperson at a mid-size company runs three Python scripts every morning before his first coffee.
 They pull prospects from a CRM, score them against engagement data, and push the day’s outbound list into a spreadsheet that feeds his email sequencing tool.
 Claude Code built every line.
 The scripts work brilliantly.
 IT has no idea any of it exists.